carlgranfelt/netapp-bootcamp/trident_with_k8s/tasks/config_grafana/README.md

 ## C. Configure Grafana

-Now we have the necessary clear text credentials of username: `admin` and password `prom-operator` to login to the Grafana UI at youir assigned load-balancer IP.
+Now we have the necessary clear text credentials of username: `admin` and password `prom-operator` to login to the Grafana UI at your assigned load-balancer IP.

 The first step is to tell Grafana where to get data (ie Data Sources) via the web GUI.